A Stagecoach bus was caught on video driving through 3 ft of water in East Sussex

-See video of bus drive through 3 ft of water in East Sussex
+See video of bus drive through 3ft of flood water in East Sussex

 and live on Freeview channel 276